mahmoudaboueleneen/tomasulo/docs/report.md

 -   `CommonDataBus`
 -   `RegisterFile`

-We also had Handler classes to carry out the logic of each stage in the Tomasulo pipeline.
+We also have Handler classes to carry out the logic of each stage in the Tomasulo pipeline.
 Some of those classes are:

 -   `FetchHandler`
 -   `IssueHandler`